ssube/noicejs/README.md

 and noicejs will happily inject your dependencies.

 ## Getting Started
-To use noicejs with ES7 features, you should import the library and decorate the class would be like dependencies provided to:

-    import {Inject, Injector} from 'noice';

-    @Inject(Foo, Bar)
-    class FooBarUser {
-      constructor(foo, bar) {
-        this.fooStuff = foo.doStuff();
-        this.barStuff = bar.doOtherStuff();
-      }
-    }

-    injector.create(FooBarUser);

-To create an object with dependencies, you must go through the `Injector` class in noice.
-The `create` method takes a constructor and optional parameters, finds any dependencies the class has, and creates a new instance.
+For noice to inject dependencies, you need to create objects through an `Injector`.
+Each injector takes a list of modules, which bind the dependency.
+The `create` method takes a constructor and parameters, returning a new instance of the object.

-To create an injector, you should organize your dependencies into modules and pass them in:
+### Injector
+First, declare a `Module` and `Injector`:

     import {Injector, Module} from 'noice';